mcaceresb/stata-honestdid/README.md

 recently-introduced methods for DiD under staggered treatment timing.
 Below, we show how the package can be used with the [did package](https://github.com/bcallaway11/did#difference-in-differences-) implementing Callaway and Sant’Anna.
-(See, also, the example on the did package [website](https://github.com/pedrohcgs/CS_RR)).
 We are hoping to more formally integrate the did and HonestDiD packages in the future---stay tuned!

 ```stata
 local mixtape https://raw.githubusercontent.com/Mixtape-Sessions